 Homework is always thought of as a necessity by teachers and as a burden by students who have to work on it.
 Too much homework statistics indicate that a lot of students are dealing with great stress as a result.
 But all teachers and parents know that homework is necessary when it comes to building good skills and that it helps them remember what they studied much easier.

 However, some high schools and colleges tend to give too much homework, and the students are overworked and stressed, and they and up not enjoying the studying process anymore.
-Of course, there may be homework help websites for college students, but they don’t always do the best job, depending on the subject.
+Of course, there may be, but they don’t always do the best job, depending on the subject.
 So, how much is too much for students in high school and college?

 Homework – Is It Really Necessary?

 When it comes to whether homework is necessary or not, most students are going to say that it isn’t, presenting their opinions as facts rather than simply opinions.
 They are sure that they will be better off without loads of homework to occupy their time.

 On the opposite side of the spectrum, you have the teachers and the parents who have a totally different view.
 They know the importance of homework and why it’s an essential part of the learning process.
 But in many cases, they don’t know about the fact that students experience too much homework stress, especially teachers.

 Homework is essential as it helps the student re-visit what he studied in class and ensures they understood everything correctly.
 It allows them to apply the information they were taught in class.
 But when the student has to learn at home in order to work on their homework, that’s when an issue occurs, because the student will not only have more work to do, but it also shows the teacher didn’t teach this information in class.